 They may have just opened in the fall of 2017, but they are already one of the best places to get cider and food in the city.
 I can’t wait to go back and try their mead sometime.

 This is just a small selection of the many great craft breweries in Pittsburgh and its suburbs.
-To read about even more great breweries, check out this fantastic post from my friends at Discover the Burgh, which features over 40 great places to get beer.
+I’ll update this list as I have a chance to visit more.
 You can also check out our review of the great breweries in downtown Butler, PA.

-If you have time to get out of the city, check out North Country Brewing in Slippery Rock.
+If you have time to get out of the city, check out North Country Brewing in Slippery Rock and the best breweries in nearby Erie.